DSMarket/whitepaper/whitepaper.md

     A2 ->> M: reveal vote passing vote decision <br> and Salt used to hash vote A3 ->> M: reveal vote passing vote decision <br> and Salt used to hash vote CO ->> M: Call to solve Dipute applying rewards and penalties.
 ```

+# Token Economic

+As a futures agreement market model, SFA Market will use its tokenomics to collect fees on each agreement.
+Primarily, for each "vesting" that a host earns, a percentage will go to the SFAM DAO Treasury.
+This will then be used as deemed most efficient in terms of:

+- System maintenance and improvements
+- Incentives for agreements
+- Market advertising
+- Incentive SFA Investors buying SFA Token

+SFA Market is a multi token protocol, that going to accept multi token reward deposit in every SFA.